The night follows the day of Ashura is identified as Sham e Ghariban.

 To her disgust and alarm, Bibi Zainab found that Bibi Sakina, the much-loved daughter of Imam Hussain, was not there.

-I have complete Waqia Karbala Sham-e-Ghariban Story in Urdu Mp3, Mp4, Audio and Video full download for our visitors on biseworld.com.
+I have completed Waqia Karbala Sham-e-Ghariban Story in Urdu Mp3, Mp4, Audio, and Video full download for our visitors on biseworld.com.

 The two ladies searched everywhere for the young girl but in vain.
 Finally, in desperation, Bibi Zainab (as) went to the place where the body of her brother Hussain lay and cried,